berndhose/guacamole-upgrade/README.md

 # guacamole-upgrade
-Automated script to update Apache Guacamole running on CentOS 7 or RHEL
+Automated script to update Apache Guacamole running on CentOS 7 or RHEL 7

-Download/Run this Apache Guacamole update Script for RHEL 7 & CentOS 7

 WARNING: Test this script in a dev environment prior to using it in a production environment!